fledge-iot/fledge/README.rst

 This version of FogLAMP relies on PostgreSQL to run.
 With a version of PostgreSQL installed via *apt-get* first you need to create a new database user with:
 ::
-   sudo -u postgres createuser <user>
+   sudo -u postgres createuser -d <user>

 where *user* is the name of the Linux user that will run FogLAMP.
+Please note that the FogLAMP database user must have *createdb* privileges (i.e. the *-d* argument).

 Last, you must create the FogLAMP database, schema and tables:
 ::